caltechlibrary/newt/newt-presentation.md

 - Pandoc (2006)
 - PostgREST (2014)

+> There is strength in Maturity

 # Next steps for Newt?

 - I am building staff facing applications, Summer 2023
-- Testing Solr/Elasticsearch as a JSON data source
+- Testing Solr/Elasticsearch as a JSON sources
-- Fix bugs, expand types/validation, smoothing rough edges
+- Move beyond my proof of concept

 # It would be nice if ...